dfetch-org/dfetch/doc/getting_started.rst

    dfetch update

-*Dfetch* will search through all directories down untill it finds the ``manifest.yaml`` and it will perform the update.
+*Dfetch* will search through all directories down untill it finds the ``dfetch.yaml`` manifest and it will perform the update.

 After *Dfetch* finishes, the version of the dependency as listed in your manifest is downloaded at the target location.
 You can now commit it to your version control system.